-13. No site clearance, preparatory work or development shall take place until a plan for the protection the retained trees (the tree protection plan) including those outside the site boundary that may be affected by the development and the site specific statements for working methods in relation to demolition, construction, landscaping in accordance with Sections 5 to 8 of British Standard BS5837: 2012 - 'Trees in relation to design, demolition and construction - recommendations' (the arboricultural method statement) has been agreed in writing by the local planning authority.
+14. No phase of development, including site clearance or preparatory work shall take place until a plan for the protection the retained trees (the tree protection plan) including those outside the site boundary that may be affected by the development and the site specific statements for working methods in relation to demolition, construction, landscaping in accordance with Sections 5 to 8 of British Standard BS5837: 2012 - 'Trees in relation to design, demolition and construction - recommendations' (the arboricultural method statement) has been agreed in writing by the local planning authority.
 These measures shall be carried out as described and approved.